Junebuggi/SYSC-2004/Labs/Lab 11/README.md

 # Lab 11

-Building a JavaFx application to explore event handling, observer pattern and exception hierarchy
+Building a JavaFx Monopoly application to explore event handling, observer pattern and exception hierarchy